 Vice President, Global Development for Dispute Resolution Services

 Mia Levi is the Vice President of Global Development for Dispute Resolution Services of the International Institute for Conflict Prevention and Resolution ("CPR").
-In her role, she will be working with the Dispute Resolution Services and Panels department of CPR, where she will be able to help CPR further put into practice the innovative tools generated by CPR’s think tank, the CPR Institute, and further utilize the tremendous talent of the Distinguished Panel of Neutrals.
+In her role, she works with the Dispute Resolution Services and Panels department of CPR, helping CPR further put into practice the innovative tools generated by CPR’s think tank, the CPR Institute, and further utilize the tremendous talent of the Distinguished Panel of Neutrals.

-Mia is a member of the New York state bar, and is an active member in the New York City Bar Association’s Construction Law Committee and the American Bar Association’s Dispute Resolution Section.
-She is passionate about bringing diversity to ADR and has been involved in many diversity efforts, including co-Founding the Women's Construction Initiative.
+Mia is an active member of the American Bar Association and the New York State Bar Association, where she assists in running the Dispute Resolution Section student Mediation and Arbitration competitions and is rising vice-chair of the Domestic Arbitration Committee.
+She is dedicated to bringing diversity to ADR and has been involved in CPR’s many diversity efforts as well as co-Founding the Women's Construction Initiative.
+She is a member of the North America Sub-Committee of the Campaign for Greener Arbitrations.
 Mia is also a trained mediator.
 She completed her Mediator Training (New York Court Part 146 Approved) in 2017 and has since completed several Advanced Mediator Training courses.
 She began her mediation experience at Fordham University’s Mediation Clinic where she was a mediator at the New York City Small Claims Court in the Bronx.

 She has authored several articles on the topic of dispute resolution, which have been published in various ADR and industry publications, including the New York International Law Review, the AAA Dispute Resolution Journal, NASBP Surety Bond Quarterly, Construction Litigation and LexisNexis LegalBlogger.